bluesky-social/indigo/cmd/tap/README.md

 `tap`: atproto sync utility
 ========================================

-Tap is a single-tenant service that subscribes to an atproto relay and outputs filtered, verified events for a subset of repos.

-Tap simplifies firehose consumption by handling verification, backfill, and filtering.
-Your application connects to tap and receives simple JSON events for only the repos and collections you care about, no need to worry about binary formats for validating cryptographic signatures.
+Tap simplifies AT sync by handling the firehose connection, verification, backfill, and filtering.
+Your application connects to a Tap and receives simple JSON events for only the repos and collections you care about, no need to worry about binary formats for validating cryptographic signatures.

-Historical data for configured repos is automatically fetched from PDSs and delivered before live events begin.

 Features and design decisions: